kinde-oss/kinde-java-sdk/MIGRATION.md

         logoutRedirectUri);
 ```

-#### Invoking the inline controller to authenticate the callback.
+#### Invoking the inline controller to authenticate the callback
 ```java
 // Invoke the callback
 RedirectView redirectView=new CallbackController(this.kindeClientSDK).callback(code,state,response,request);
 ```

-The callback is responsible for setting up the kinde_token.
-Which is the 15 day token and is maintained on the clients browser.
+The callback is responsible for setting up the kinde_token, which is the 15-day token and is maintained on the client's browser.

 ### Version 2.0.0 Implementation

-As of Version 2.0.0 this approach ash change significantly.
-Configuration is now provided either through, environmental, .env configuration or programmtic.
+As of Version 2.0.0, this approach has changed significantly.
+Configuration is now provided through environmental variables, .env files, or programmatic methods.

 #### Environmental Configuration
 Shell configuration